Textual variants in the Book of Judges

 Textual variants in the Book of Judges concerns textual variants in the Hebrew Bible found in the Book of Judges.

 Legend

 List

-This list provides examples of known textual variants, and contains the following parameters: Hebrew texts written right to left, the Hebrew text romanised left to right, an approximate English translation, and which Hebrew manuscripts or critical editions of the Hebrew Bible this textual variant can be found in.
+This list provides examples of known textual variants, and contains the following parameters: Hebrew texts written right to left, the Hebrew text romanised left to right, an approximate English translation, and in which Hebrew manuscripts or critical editions of the Hebrew Bible this textual variant can be found.
 Greek (Septuagint) and Latin (Vulgate) texts are written left to right, and not romanised.
 Sometimes additional translation or interpretation notes are added, with references to similar verses elsewhere, or in-depth articles on the topic in question.